Zurich-Blockchain-RnD/event-journal/Meetup log - follow us here.md

 - The bigger picture:
 Depending on the type of transaction, the transacted amount, the provided service, legalities and the preferences of the interacting parties, we may want to use different payment models.
-Either the users preference, type of service, size of TX, regulatory or logical requirements of a TX would indicate to the contract what route the money would take.
+Either the user’s preference, type of service, size of TX, regulatory or logical requirements of a TX would indicate to the contract what route the money would take.
 We would need to create a UI as well to give convenient access to all interacting parties, including but not limited to the: service provider, consumer, escrow and oversight parties.

 Examples: